 Ask a professional speaker, and they will tell you that you have to know the audience to deliver a great speech.

 This doesn't mean that you have to be acquainted with every guest, but you should know the general make-up of the crowd.

 Are the guests all family and close friends?
 Are there co-workers present?
 How about kids?

 You have to be sensitive to the audience before you deliver your speech.
 Being prepared means inquiring about the people in attendance.

-Remember, your speech is meant to honor and celebrate someone on a very special occasion.
+Remember, your speech is meant to honor and celebrate someone on a momentous occasion.

 Birthday parties are meant to be fun occasions.
 Make sure that you keep these tips in mind when you are asked to speak for friends or family members at their party.